sidmitra/advent-of-code-2021/README.md

 - Haven't figured out when is something an iter, and when you have to do into_iter(), iter()
 - The solution came out fairly ugly with code duplication.
 Did it just to not have to figure out re-using lists/filters just yet.

+## Day 4

+- Started with doing a board struct, but seemed too complex to make vector of structs.
+- Moved to a simple vector of vector of cells pattern.
+Cell is a int & bool struct.
+- Cannot figure out why bool isn't updated when i print the board after!

+## Skipped days

+## Day 9